alessia-s/Digimon16s/readme.md

 2. use the nhmmer hits to extract the identified 16s sequence from the genomes.

 ## Requirements
-This program has been designed to work with a specific folder structure (see example directory structure.zip):
+This program has been designed to work with a specific folder structure:
-- .fasta/.fna/.fa/.faa/.ffn files in a **subfolder** to the current Working Directory.
+- .fasta/.fna/.fa/.faa/.ffn files in a **subfolder** to the working directory.
+For this purpose, you can place your genomes in the 2 empty folders which are provided or you can make your own.
 You are to specify the name of the folder as an argument when launching the program from command line.
 - The .hmm file for nhmmer has to be in the **same** directory as the program.

 ### Files